Things to see and do

 Looking for a new book?
 Make sure you come and visit our secondhand bookshop in Mansion Cottage (next to our Garden shop).
 This is a volunteer-led project run and manned entirely by our amazing volunteers.
 All proceeds from the bookshop go into the restoration and running of Kenwood.

 Why not pop in and have a browse?
 We've got lots of perfect reading spots in our stunning grounds.
-The shop will be open Saturdays and Sundays 10am - 4:30pm.
+The shop will be open Thursday - Sunday 12pm - 4pm.